adamfitzpatrick/aws-devops-pro/domains/one/docs/code-deploy.md

         - Developer must create new task definition, publish container images and create appspec.yml file
         - Can use Canary, Linear or AllAtOnce strategies just like Lambda deployments
+    - Requires your ECS-based application to include a Load Balancer with at least one production listener and at least two Target Groups.
     - Stages

         ```mermaid